jumph4x/canonical-rails/README.md

 CanonicalRails
 ==============

 This project rocks and uses MIT-LICENSE, foh sho.
+Works with rails 3 and 4.

 See The [Google Webmaster Blog Page About Specifying Canonical](http://googlewebmastercentral.blogspot.com/2009/02/specify-your-canonical.html) or the [Google Support About rel="canonical"](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=139394) as a primer.